-As part of a team headed by CH2M Hill, we conducted a Tier II Environmental Impact Statement for the Elgin-O’Hare Western Access (EO-WA), a limited-access highway system and transit line that would provide access to a new terminal at O’Hare International Airport and connect to major highways.
+SB Friedman was part of a team that conducted a Tier II Environmental Impact Statement for the Elgin-O’Hare Western Access (EO-WA), a limited-access highway system and transit line that would provide access to a new terminal at O’Hare International Airport and connect to major highways.

 This project also included dedicated right-of-ways for fixed rail transit and bus rapid transit.
 The project area encompassed over 120 square miles and overlapped 28 communities.
 The EO-WA is expected to considerably change the competitive position of the project area and likely attract corporate office, hotel, industrial and retail uses.
 To properly account for the development potential generated, we utilized a unique market-based approach for estimating the 2040 population and employment forecasts for the EO-WA Build and No-Build alternatives, in accordance with the requirements of the National Environmental Policy Act (NEPA):